John E. Douglas: Individual cases

-Douglas first made a public name for himself with his involvement in the Atlanta murders of 1979–81, through an interview he did with People Magazine about his profiling of the as yet unidentified killer as a young black man.
+Douglas first made a public name for himself with his involvement in the Atlanta murders of 1979–81, through an interview he did with People about his profiling of the as yet unidentified killer as a young Black man.
 When Wayne Williams was arrested, Douglas was widely reported as stating that Williams was "looking pretty good for a good percentage of the killings."
 Believing that the quote was taken out of context, Douglas later clarified, "I said he fit the profile and added carefully that if it did turn out to be him, I thought he looked pretty good for a good percentage of the killings.
 The story hit the news wire, and the next day I was being quoted all over the country, on all the network news programs, in all the major newspapers, including a story in the Atlanta Constitution with the headline "FBI Man: Williams May Have Slain Many"."
 Douglas received an official letter of censure from the FBI Director for this.
 However, he attended the subsequent legal proceedings and helped the prosecution trap Williams into showing anger, which was key in showing the jury that Williams was the murderer.
-Douglas subsequently received a letter of commendation from the FBI and a cash award for prosecutive consultation during the trial of Williams.

-Douglas's profile was instrumental in the arrest and conviction of Robert Hansen.
+Douglas' profile was instrumental in the arrest and conviction of Robert Hansen.
 Douglas thought the killer would be an experienced hunter with low self-esteem, have a history of being rejected by women, and would feel compelled to keep "souvenirs" of his murders, such as a victim's jewelry.
 He also suggested that the assailant might stutter.
 This profile led investigators to Hansen, who fit the profile down to the stutter.
-Upon executing a search warrant, "souvenirs" in the form of his victim’s jewelry were found at his residence.
+Upon executing a search warrant, "souvenirs" in the form of his victim's jewelry were found at his residence.

 Douglas's information was crucial to exposing an active serial killer in Shreveport, Louisiana in the 1980s.
 Douglas provided information after four members of the Chaney/Culbert family were murdered in July 1985, comparing similarities discovered at the crime scene to evidence found at the homicide of Debra Ford a year earlier.
 Nathaniel Code was later arrested for these crimes.

 Douglas has written extensively in support of Amanda Knox, presenting evidence supporting her innocence in his book The Forgotten Killer.
-In addition, Douglas provided an analysis in the JonBenet Ramsey case and concluded that neither John, Patsy, nor their son were responsible for the death of JonBenet.
+In addition, Douglas provided an analysis in the JonBenet Ramsey case and concluded that neither Ramsey's father John, her mother Patsy, nor her brother Burke were responsible for her death.

 Later career

-In October of 2022, Masterclass announced a collaboration with Douglas in which he teaches a class on the FBI profiling method.
+In October 2022, MasterClass announced a collaboration with Douglas in which he would teach a class on the FBI profiling method.

 Douglas is a public speaker and occasionally makes public appearances.

 In his retirement, Douglas continues to act as a consultant and expert witness in criminal investigations and trials, both as a paid consultant and pro bono.